Julian Robertson: Family

-Philanthropy

-In August 2010, Robertson signed The Giving Pledge, an initiative by software mogul Bill Gates and investor Warren Buffett in which the wealthy pledge at least half their assets to charity.
-He was involved in donating to several educational causes.
-Robertson was the founder and benefactor of the Robertson Scholars Program which awards a merit scholarship that provides four-year full-tuition, room, board, and travel funding for 36 Duke University and University of North Carolina at Chapel Hill students each year.
-In April 2016, Robertson gave $25 million to Success Academy Charter Schools in New York.
-In 2019, he donated $2.7 million to the Liggins Institute at the University of Auckland.

-In 2009, it was announced that Robertson would donate art valued at $115 million to the Auckland Art Gallery Toi o Tāmaki.
-The donation included works by Paul Cézanne, Paul Gauguin, Pablo Picasso, Henri Matisse, Piet Mondrian, Salvador Dalí, Georges Braque, André Derain, Fernand Léger, Pierre Bonnard, and Henri Fantin-Latour and was the largest of its kind in Australasia.
-In May 2010, the New York Stem Cell Foundation, a private research institution, received a $27 million gift from Robertson to fund its research.

 Politics

 While Robertson was a Republican, he urged the party to support clean energy policies and contributed $500,000 to the ClearPath Foundation in 2016.
 Robertson supported the Mitt Romney 2012 presidential campaign, and Romney attended Robertson's 80th birthday party in 2012.
 In January 2012, Robertson donated $1.25 million to Restore Our Future, a Super PAC supporting the Mitt Romney 2012 presidential campaign.
 In 2015, Robertson gave $1 million to a Super PAC supporting the Jeb Bush 2016 presidential campaign.
 Although Robertson did not support Donald Trump in the 2016 election, instead supporting libertarian Gary Johnson, Robertson was a supporter of the presidency of Donald Trump and the Tax Cuts and Jobs Act of 2017.
+He contributed $100,000 to Donald Trump's 2020 presidential campaign.
 Robertson supported the estate tax.

 Residences

-Robertson owned residences in Manhattan on Central Park South, Nassau County, Long Island, New Zealand, Sun Valley, and the Hamptons.
+Robertson owned residences on Central Park South in Manhattan, on Long Island in Nassau County, as well as in Sun Valley, the Hamptons, and in New Zealand.
 In 2020, Robertson completed construction of three new homes, each approximately 4,000 square feet, for his family in New Zealand.

 Robertson kept track of where he spent his time and won a legal case after he proved that he did not spend enough time in New York to be liable for income taxes in the state.